karth878/TimelineProject/expanded_internet_timeline.md

 **Ethical/Societal Concern:** The rise of smartphones led to concerns about digital addiction, constant connectivity, and work-life balance disruption.
 The app ecosystem created new privacy vulnerabilities, while the growing expectation of constant availability raised questions about attention spans and mental health.

-**Suggested Graphic:** A photograph from Steve Jobs' original iPhone keynote presentation showing him holding the device, or an image of the first iPhone displaying its revolutionary touch interface.

 ## 2011: Arab Spring
 **Description:** Beginning in late 2010 and continuing through 2011, popular uprisings swept across Tunisia, Egypt, Libya, Yemen, Syria, and other Middle Eastern and North African countries.
 Social media platforms, particularly Facebook and Twitter, played a crucial role in organizing protests, sharing information, and broadcasting events to the world when traditional media was censored.